 Simple to earn, simple to redeem—what more do you need?

-Fantastic fixed rates: The Capital One Venture Rewards Credit Card earns a fixed 2 miles per dollar on all purchases.
-Each mile is then worth one cent when you redeem it for purchases made through Capital One Travel, or toward travel purchases made elsewhere with your card in the past 90 days.
-That's a solid 2% rate of return on everything.
+The Capital One Venture Rewards Credit Card earns 5 miles per dollar spent on hotels and rental cars booked through Capital One Travel, and 2 miles per dollar on all other purchases.
+Each mile is then worth one cent when you redeem it for purchases made through Capital One Travel, or toward travel purchases made elsewhere with your card recently.

 Capital One Venture Rewards Credit Card

-2x Miles per dollar on every purchase, every day
+2x Miles per dollar on every purchase, every day, 5x Miles per dollar on hotels and rental cars booked through Capital One Travel

 - Earn unlimited 2X miles on every purchase, every day